OlgaSemakina/OlgaSemakinaMobile/README.md

 - Type “adb devices” command into terminal in order to be sure that device is connected & to find out its identifier
 - Create or change existing capabilities set: type deviceName with the identifier of current device
 - Run appium session and run modified tests (deviceName in Capabilities)

+I don't have any Android device so I couldn't do it on practice

 5.
 > What should be improved/changed in existing test code?
 Why, for what?